Developing LGBTQ Education for Healthcare Providers: 5 Best Practices

 There are also many ways that staff can incorporate inclusive language in their everyday work.
 For example, staff should be encouraged to respectfully ask each patient about their preferred pronouns (and share their own, if comfortable) to avoid making assumptions that can harm transgender and gender nonbinary patients.

 LGBTQ education is an important part of building cultural competence.
-But, while several states mandate cultural competence training for healthcare providers, Washington, D.C. is the only jurisdiction that requires it in context to LGBTQ health.
+However, while several states mandate cultural competence training for healthcare providers, Washington, D.C. is the only jurisdiction that requires it within the context of LGBTQ health.

 As a facility leader, you can help break down barriers by ensuring that your routine cultural competence training includes LGBTQ health topics.
 Here are a few organizations that offer cultural competency training on LGBTQ populations: